iOS Developer’s Weekly: Layout and iPhone X

 Load the demo app.
-I’ve set this app up to be one you might have built before Xcode 9.
+I’ve set this app up to be one you might have built before Xcode 9 or 10.
 Set your simulator to iPhone X and run this.

 When it runs, There’s also something at the top, but we can’t tell what, hidden under the navigation bar.

 I can rotate, and buttons can get blocked by the notch.
 You can also see something under the navigation bar starts to appear.

 The safe area is meant to prevent this behavior.
 As you rotate an iPhone X that notch and the navigation bar will move.
 The safe area takes this into consideration, changing the layout.
 Because this is so important, it is the default behavior of Xcode.

 Click on the doughnuts in the document outline.
 Control-drag up to the view, and you’ll get a menu that only lets you set the safe view, not the superview.

 Shift-click top, bottom left and right for the constraints and add the constraints.
 You’ll see in the document outline the doughnuts are in relationship with the safe area.

 This application was a storyboard made in Xcode 8, a situation you might run into.
 The Pay button and stack view here are aligned to the superview, not the safe view.
 You’ll need to correct this.
 Start with the Pay button.
 In the outline select the Pay.top = top.
 In the attributes inspector , change Superview.top to safe area.top by clicking onto dropdown and selecting safe area.

 The constant will change to keep the position the same, so change the constant to 0.
 The pay bar appears.
 Do the same for the StackView’s Leading and trailing constraints, though the constant remains 0.